 There is no hospital in Shelburne.
+The closest hospital is Headwaters Health Care Centre in Orangeville, which serves the communities of Dufferin County and Caledon.
 The Shelburne Centre for Health is conveniently located with other community health service providers.
-The clinic is under the umbrella of the Dufferin Area Family Health Team, which comprises of 30 family physicians and over 40 Allied Health Professionals.
-The centre is a fully integrated team comprised of a Nurse Practitioner, Diabetes Team, Respiratory Therapist, Smoking Cessation and Mental Health programs.
-The closest hospital is Headwaters Health Care Center in Orangeville and serves the communities of Dufferin County and Caledon.
+The clinic is under the umbrella of the Dufferin Area Family Health Team, which is comprised of 30 family physicians and over 40 Allied Health Professionals.
+The Centre is a fully integrated team consisting of a Diabetes Team, Respiratory Therapist, Smoking Cessation and Mental Health programs.

 Hamilton: 128km London: 182km Sudbury: 360km Kingston: 351km Ottawa: 480km Toronto: 104km